 The Mayo Clinic estimates that 120,000 people sustain whiplash injuries every year in the U.S., which breaks down to 10,000 a month, 2,307 a week, 328 a day and 13 per hour.
 According to the Whiplash Prevention Campaign, these are the most common injuries resulting from rear-end collisions, with costs amounting to $8.5 million a year in the U.S. alone.

 However, rear-end collisions are not the only type of traffic accident that can cause whiplash.
-Impact from any accident that causes a jolt to the head and neck can result in this type of injury.
+The impact of an accident that causes a jolt to the head and neck can result in this type of injury.
 The Insurance Institute for Highway Safety states that the most frequently reported injuries in U.S. car insurance claims are neck strains and sprains.

-If you have suffered whiplash in a motor vehicle accident caused by someone else’s negligence, your best course of action is to consult with an experienced personal injury attorney.
-At Kraft & Associates, P.C., our lawyers have been helping spinal cord injury victims in Northern Texas for decades.
+If you have suffered whiplash in a motor vehicle accident caused by someone else’s negligence, your best course of action is to consult with an experienced Dallas neck injury attorney.
+At Kraft & Associates, P.C., our whiplash lawyers have been helping spinal cord injury victims in Northern Texas for decades.

 Let the law offices of Kraft & Associates, P.C., advise you about your right to recover compensation for whiplash and other neck injuries.
 We’re an established and professional law firm with friendly lawyers and staff who are easy to talk to.
 Please call us at (214) 999-9999 or contact us online.